csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

     - [REALM](arxiv.org/abs/2002.08909) - retrieves document chunks from corpus and adds them to context, for open-domain QA
     - [memory-assisted prompt-editing](https://arxiv.org/abs/2201.06009) - allows model to "save things to memory" that get added to prompt when needed
   - increasing attendable context size with augmented models
-    - RETRO [arxiv.org/abs/2112.04426](https://arxiv.org/abs/2112.04426) - nearest neighbors to model's input are retrieved, encoded, and conditioned on with chunked cross-attention
+    - RETRO ([borgeaud et al. 2022](https://arxiv.org/abs/2112.04426)) - nearest neighbors to model's input are retrieved, encoded, and conditioned on with chunked cross-attention
-    - memorizing transformers [arxiv.org/abs/2203.08913](https://arxiv.org/abs/2203.08913) - knn-based learned indexing + retrieval at training time. at input time, you just need to index the entire context and the model will be able to use it
+    - memorizing transformers ([wu...szegedy, 2022](https://arxiv.org/abs/2203.08913)) - knn-based learned indexing + retrieval at training time.
+      - at test time, you just need to index the entire context and the model will be able to use it
-- task-specific
-  - [instructGPT](https://arxiv.org/abs/2203.02155) / [FLAN](https://arxiv.org/abs/2109.01652) - finetune on instructions to follows instructions
-  - [MINERVA: Solving Quantitative Reasoning Problems with Language Models](https://arxiv.org/abs/2206.14858) - train on well-parsed, domain-specific data (math arxiv) to solve math-reasoning problems
-  - autoformalization [arxiv.org/abs/2205.12615](https://arxiv.org/abs/2205.12615) - translating from natural language math to formal language
-  - program synthesis [arxiv.org/abs/2108.07732](https://arxiv.org/abs/2108.07732) - formalize natural language into runnable code

 ## llm editing